The individual employment agreement must include:

-- the wage rate or salary payable (must be equal of greater than the relevant minimum wage) and how it will be paid (if the employee won’t be paid in cash, this should be in the employment agreement or must be agreed in writing somewhere else)
+- the wage rate or salary payable (must be equal or greater than the relevant minimum wage) and how it will be paid (if the employee won’t be paid in cash, this should be in the employment agreement or must be agreed in writing somewhere else)

 - a statement that the employee will get (at least) time-and-a-half payment for working on a public holiday

 - for relevant employees, an employment protection provision to apply if the employer’s business is sold or transferred, or if the employee’s work is contracted out

 - any other matters agreed on, such as trial periods, probationary arrangements, or availability provisions

 - the nature of the employment if the employment is fixed-term

 Some things (like rest and meal breaks, or 4 weeks’ annual holidays) do not need to be in the employment agreement but the employer must still provide them by law.
 It is advisable to have the time of the breaks in the employment contract.
 If an employee and employer agree to better terms and conditions than minimum rights, these should be recorded in the employment agreement.

-An employment agreement can contain any other terms and conditions that the employee and employer have agreed to, for example, the notice period required for resignation and termination, a trial period provision, whether the employee can be made to work on a public holiday, or an annual closedown.
+An employment agreement can contain any other terms and conditions that the employee and employer have agreed to, for example, the notice period required for resignation and termination, a trial period provision, an availability provision, whether the employee can be made to work on a public holiday, or an annual closedown.